-JUDGE CHO: Reading always makes you talk faster.
-MR. MATOSICH: I'm sorry.
+10JUDGE CHO: Reading always makes you talk faster.11MR.
+MATOSICH: I'm sorry.
 I feel awkward.
-It's like -- I apologize again.
+It's12like -- I apologize again.

-11 So on the 23rd of January when we found out that 12 MV Forger wanted to close a 1031, I objected.
-The plane 13 was still going to be in California on January 27th.
-We 14 did not bargain for a California plane, and we were not 15 entirely aware of all the issues at that time that would 16 flow in acquiring a California plane.
+13 So on the 23rd of January when we found out that 14 MV Forger wanted to close a 1031, I objected.
+The plane 15 was still going to be in California on January 27th.
+We 16 did not bargain for a California plane, and we were not 17 entirely aware of all the issues at that time that would 18 flow in acquiring a California plane.

-17 As I said in the beginning of my argument earlier 18 today, no good deed goes unpunished.
-We would not be 19 sitting here if I had just said no to the deal.
-But I was 20 persuaded to see if we could not make the deal happen in 21 the time we had available to us.
-Barnett suggested 22 loaning Fleet the money to buy the plane so Fleet could 23 conclude the sale in Oregon, and I welcomed that degree of 24 creativity.
+As I said in the beginning of my argument earlier today, no good deed goes unpunished.
+We would not be sitting here if I had just said no to the deal.
+But I was persuaded to see if we could not make the deal happen in the time we had available to us.
+Barnett suggested loaning Fleet the money to buy the plane so Fleet could conclude the sale in Oregon, and I welcomed that degree of

-My concern was timing and how to properly secure
+1 creativity.

-1 the money that would be used for the loan.
-Stevens 2 objected to a full set of loan documents, and it became 3 obvious there really was no time for that.
-The escrow agent then said that she could easily process two 4 5 separate -- two sets of paperwork as much as she could want.
-One set for the transfer from MVF to Fleet and a 6 7 second effecting the loan -- effecting the loan from Snowflake to Fleet.
-8
+2 My concern was timing and how to properly secure 3 the money that would be used for the loan.
+Stevens objected to a full set of loan documents, and it became 4 5 obvious there really was no time for that.
+The escrow 6 agent then said that she could easily process two 7 separate -- two sets of paperwork as much as she could 8 want.
+One set for the transfer from MVF to Fleet and a 9 second effecting the loan -- effecting the loan from 10 Snowflake to Fleet.

-9 According to Barnett, it was she who suggested 10 using the bill of sale as collateral as a security 11 instrument, something that she said had been done before.
-12 So we agreed the FAA Bill of Sale would be security for 13 The loan would be used by Fleet to buy the the loan.
-14 plane, and Fleet would conclude the work that was remaining to be done, make it airworthy, turn it over to 15 16 Barnett, and have it delivered to Oregon where the deal 17 would be consummated and be concluded as it was originally 18 contemplated with MVF.
+According to Barnett, it was she who suggested 11 12 using the bill of sale as collateral as a security 13 instrument, something that she said had been done before.
+14 So we agreed the FAA Bill of Sale would be security for the loan.
+The loan would be used by Fleet to buy the 15 16 plane, and Fleet would conclude the work that was 17 remaining to be done, make it airworthy, turn it over to 18 Barnett, and have it delivered to Oregon where the deal 19 would be consummated and be concluded as it was originally 20 contemplated with MVF.

-Now, during this process and another prior plane deal that Snowflake had come close to concluding, the FAA Bill of Sale has almost been referred to as the title.
+Now, during this process and another prior plane deal that Snowflake had come close to concluding, the FAA Bill of Sale had almost always been referred to as the title.
 I knew that there is no federal title, per se, for aircraft.
 I knew that the FAA Bill of Sale would be used on the FAA registry to give notice to potential creditors and other services.

-1 But we, Stevens, Barnett, and the escrow officer referred to it as title, like, a paper title to a car.
-2 Ιt does not mean that I was or any of us were forming any 3 legal opinion about what constituted title in the State of 4 5 California, or that we understood, despite any proscribed 6 legal sophistication, that we understood the arcane nature of how title is used under the tax code in the State of 7 8 California.
+But we, Stevens, Barnett, and the escrow officer 3 referred to it as title, like, a paper title to a car.
+4 Ιt 5 does not mean that I was or any of us were forming any 6 legal opinion about what constituted title in the State of 7 California, or that we understood, despite any proscribed 8 legal sophistication, that we understood the arcane nature 9 of how title is used under the tax code in the State of 10 California.

-9 We use the word title as a colloquialism 10 shorthand for the document, the FAA Bill of Sale.
-Now, 11 there's not more I can say about the form that has not 12 already been said.
-I just want to reiterate that it was 13 not my intent that that document was to convey title.
-The 14 agreement between the parties from my understanding of the 15 agreement was that it was not conveying title.
+We used the word title as a colloquialism shorthand for the document, the FAA Bill of Sale.
+Now, there's not more I can say about the form that has not already been said.
+I just want to reiterate that it was not my intent that that document was to convey title.
+The agreement between the parties from my understanding of the agreement was that it was not conveying title.